 After you understand macronutrient consumption, ensuring that each time you eat (5 x per day), you are consuming a balance of protein, fibre and healthy fats, it’s time to consider adding some of the top energy forming foods into your diet.
 These not only provide the macronutrients I discussed, but also provide additional minerals such as magnesium and potassium, B vitamins (the most energizing vitamin), enzymes (such as bromelain).

-Want to further boost your energy levels?
 Consider adding 50 mg of an active B vitamin complex to your morning regime.